TommyChangUMD/cpp-boilerplate-v2/README.md

   bear -- cmake --build build/ --clean-first
 # or, update the existing compile_commands.json
   bear --append -- cmake --build build/
+# there should be a compile_commands.json file in the current directory
+  ls -l ./compile_commands.json
+# to make it consistent with cmake's convention, move it to the build/ directory
+  mv compile_commands.json build/
 ```

 Either way, this should produce the `compile_commands.json` file.
 Now, you can use it with the IDE.